 The conference theme is Creating Caring Communities and featured speakers include keynote speaker Alicia Bunton, Director of Care and Quality Improvement at the AIDS Foundation of Chicago, Emily Davila, Assistant to the Director of the Lutheran Office for World Community (LOWC), Kristine M. Gebbie, Dean of the Hunter-Bellevue School of Nursing, City University of New York, Rev. Doris Green, Director of Community Affairs, AIDS Foundation of Chicago, Kari Hartwig, International AIDS researcher, Loretta Horton, Director for Poverty Ministries Networking (ELCA), Kimberly C. Stietz, Director of International Public Policy, (ELCA), Pastor Judith Van Osdol, Iglesia Evangelica Luterana El Milagro in South Minneapolis, and Adele Webb, Executive Director Association of Nurses in AIDS Care (ANAC).

 Montpelier and Bismarck: On April 7, Vermont became the 4th state in the union (joining Massachusetts, Connecticut, and Iowa) to protect the marriage rights of same-sex couples.
 The Vermont legislature passed An Act to Protect Religious Freedom and Recognize Equality in Civil Marriage on Monday, April 6.
 That same day the measure was vetoed by Governor James H. Douglas and on Tuesday, April 7, the legislature voted to override the veto.
 The measure will take effect on September 1, 2009.
-Extravagance (Luxuria): Who says Lutherans don't know about Luxury?
-When you want to indulge yourself, nothing else says extravagance as boldly as the Official LutheranConfessions.com BASEBALL CAP!
+Sloth Never Looked So Good: If you're going to do nothing, you might as well do it in style.
+Tell the world you aren't afraid to sin boldy by slipping into the Official LutheranConfessions.com T-SHIRT!
 Be the Life of the Party:

 A few days earlier and 1370 miles to the west, the North Dakota House of Representatives voted down S.B.
 2278, a bill to prohibit discrimination based on sexual orientation in housing and employment.